AI ALIGNMENT FORUM

 Note: this page needs to be updated with content regarding Functional Decision Theory, the latest theory from MIRI.

-A core idea in decision theory is that of maximization, usually intractable to directly calculate in practice, but an invaluable theoretical concept.
+A core idea in decision theory is that of expected utility maximization, usually intractable to directly calculate in practice, but an invaluable theoretical concept.
 An agent assigns utility to every possible outcome: a real number representing the goodness or desirability of that outcome.
 The mapping of outcomes to utilities is called the agent's utility function.
 (The utility function is said to be invariant under affine transformations: that is, the utilities can be scaled or translated by a constant while resulting in all the same decisions.)
-For every action that the agent could take, sum over the utilities of the various possible outcomes weighted by their probability: this is the utility of the action, and the action with the highest expected utility is to be chosen.
+For every action that the agent could take, sum over the utilities of the various possible outcomes weighted by their probability: this is the expected utility of the action, and the action with the highest expected utility is to be chosen.

 Thought experiments